980dev/instascrape/README.md

 # ⚡ 980 INSTASCRAPE PRO ⚡

-> **ENG**: An elite, monolithic scraping infrastructure designed for speed and stealth.
-> **ITA**: Un'infrastruttura di scraping d'élite, progettata per velocità e discrezione.

----

 ## 🇺🇸 English Presentation

-**980 InstaScrape Pro** is a high-end scraping ecosystem.
-It's not just a script: it's a monolithic portable application that fuses the raw power of [Instaloader](https://github.com/instaloader/instaloader) with a real-time interactive Dashboard and a custom Desktop Command Center.
+**980 InstaScrape Pro** is a portable application that fuses the raw power of [Instaloader](https://github.com/instaloader/instaloader) with a real-time interactive Dashboard and a custom Desktop Command Center.

 ### 🛠️ Core Features
 *   **Shadow-Bypass Technology**: Advanced dynamic headers and session management to bypass "Login Required" and CDN restrictions.